 Why is Gold so Valuable?

-This particular precious metal has been behind the acquisition of wealth amongst many nations and subsequently has caused the rise and fall of empires throughout time.
+This particular precious metal has been behind the acquisition of wealth amongst many nations.
+Subsequently, it has caused the rise and fall of empires throughout time.

-Normally, gold is associated with wealth and power and has remained this way for centuries.
 It has also previously had a major influence over the rise and fall of empires.
-In the past gold has been used as a form of currency since the precious metal doesn’t corrode.
+In the past Gold has been used as a form of currency since the precious metal doesn’t rust.
 Now the main reason people tend to buy and sell gold is to speculate on its value, to buy and sell physical gold, or as a form of hedging.

 The Uses of Gold

-Currently, the precious metal is widely used in the manufacturing of iPhones and computer chips, so if the price of gold rises on the market, then this ultimately increases the cost of the items it is used to make.
+Currently, the precious metal is widely used in the manufacturing of iPhones and computer chips.
+If the price of gold rises on the market, then this ultimately increases the cost of the items it is used to make.

 Various strategies can be used to master gold trading.
 This includes fundamental analysis, such as analysing supply and demand, what affects supply and demand, current trends and positions of gold traders.
 You can also use technical analysis to study the price of gold by looking at the gold price chart.
 A good strategy to trade gold would be to utilise a mixture of the two.